 At that point, human financial services advisors will no longer be needed to build portfolios and manage funds.
 Millions of well-paid white-collar jobs will disappear, replaced by new jobs we haven't even imagined yet.
+(We are laready seeing computer dsplace fund managers).
 Much of the stock market as we know it today will change almost overnight.
 Regulators will be tempted to step in and prohibit AI trading to prevent the collapse of the industry.

 But supposing regulators don't step in, and we do get to AI trading, what then?
 With the emotion removed from trading, will valuations trade in a narrow value band based on the real earning potential of the company and little else?
 Will stock prices become more predictable and stable?
 Maybe not if the automated trading initiated drops in the market are anything to go by.
 But these automated trades are initiated by the relatively dumb computer systems used in automated trading today.
 AI driven trades aren't likely to be fooled by the human fear of losing out.

 So how will the remaining companies compete?
 With all financial services companies offering guaranteed levels of investment growth, competition will focus on the experience delivered to each customer and the degree to which experiences trigger positive emotions and satisfy desires.
 Ironically, a greater emphasis on tech investment in financial services might actually result in firms becoming even more human.